What Does a Medical Assistant Do?

 - A specialized hospital diploma generally requires the same commitment as an ADN (two to three years).
 These diplomas will include supervised clinical experience, but unlike BSN and ADN degree programs, most diploma programs exclusively cover nurse skill-training and NCLEX-RN prep.
 And as the name implies, these degrees are typically awarded by hospitals and other healthcare institutions.

 Students conclude all three of the above educational programs by sitting for the NCLEX-RN, which is computer-based and primarily consists of multiple-choice and fill-in-the-blank questions.
-The number of questions will vary; every test will have a minimum of 75 questions and a maximum of 265, but all will last six hours.
+The number of questions will vary; every test will have a minimum of 75 questions and a maximum of 265, and students have six hours to complete the exam.

 Generally speaking, any of these three educational pathways will help medical assistants advance in their careers as RNs.
-However, in recent years, employers nationwide have begun to hire a higher percentage of nursing job applicants who have earned BSN degrees.
-According to a report from the AACN, roughly 30% of employers hiring RNs will require a BSN from job candidates, while 76.6% of employers strongly prefer applicants who have taken BSN-caliber courses in order to earn their RN licensure.
+However, in recent years, employers nationwide have begun to hire a greater percentage of nursing job applicants who have earned BSN degrees.
+In fact, the Institute of Medicine (IOM) recently advocated that 80% of nurses hold BSN degrees or higher by 2020 ― driving this demand up even higher.

 Finally, please note that RN licensure requirements will vary from state-to-state ― and as a result, nurses will have to be recertified if they change their state of residence.